akanik/nicar22-mapping-masters/qgis-steps.md

 MMQGIS should already be installed as a QGIS plugin.
 If it's not, go to the plugins main menu, search for and install MMQGIS.

-If you haven't already reprojected your `esri_atl_zips` and `atl_res_permits` layers to be in the same projection, do that now.
+Both your project and your individual layers should be projected using the EPSG:6447 CRS.
+If you haven't done that alreayd, do it now.

+First, let's make sure the zoom of our map is set correctly because we're going to use the visible window extent to tell QGIS how many hexbins to create.

 Next, we're going to calculate the hexbin short diagonal.
 Figure out how big you want your grids to be.
 When doing local analyses, often times I try to make my hexbins some multiple of the average area of a city block.

-For Atlanta, I've observed that many city blocks are between 400 - 600ft long.
+> For Atlanta, I've observed that many city blocks are between 400 - 600ft long.
 Let's use a 5 block radius for our analysis today.
 That would be about 6,250,000 sq feet.

 [Use this calculator](https://rechneronline.de/pi/hexagon.php) to find the short diagonal length of a hexagon with an area of 6,250,000 sq ft.
 Enter 6250000 into the Area (A) field and click Calculate.